Premiership of Doug Ford: Transportation

-On October 21, 2024, Ford tabled a bill, titled the Reducing Gridlock, Saving You Time Act, granting the province authority to remove bike lanes from several arterial roads in Toronto.
+On October 21, 2024, Ford tabled a bill, titled the Reducing Gridlock, Saving You Time Act, granting the province authority to remove bike lanes from several arterial roads in Toronto, as well as expedite the construction of Highway 413.
 The bill would also require municipalities to get provincial approval before replacing any automotive lanes with bike lanes.
 Toronto City Council formally opposed the plan, citing an estimated cost of $48 million to remove the bike lanes on Bloor, Avenue, and Yonge.
 On November 21, Ford's government made several amendments to the bill which the opposition claimed would protect the province from liability if a cyclist were injured or killed due to the removal of the lanes.
 The bill passed on November 25, 2024.
 Ford's bill has faced opposition from local politicians and cycling advocates on grounds of provincial overreach and potential safety impacts to cyclists.
 Toronto City Council has announced its intention to challenge the bill on legal grounds.
 In July 2025, an Ontario court ruled that removing Toronto bike lanes was unconstitutional; the government will appeal the decision.
+In August 2026, the Ontario appeals court ruled that there is no constitutional obligation to regulate the use of roads in any particular manner, allowing Ford's government to remove Toronto bike lanes.

+In 2025, automated speed enforcement fell under controversy.
+The Kathleen Wynne Liberal government introduced legislation allowing automated speed enforcement in 2017, before the Ford government passed it in 2019.
+By October 2025, Ford announced legislation that would ban the use of speed cameras, calling them "cash grabs".
+The move came after many speed cameras in Toronto were vandalized.
+Over 20 mayors, including Olivia Chow of Toronto, spoke out against the proposed legislation, as well as municipalities, school boards, and police chiefs.
+On November 14, the Building a More Competitive Economy Act was passed, that struck the section of the Highway Traffic Act that permitted automated speed enforcement.
+Instead, the government launched a $210 million road safety initiatives fund for municipalities to implement traffic calming measures.

+His government has also reinstated the Northlander passenger train service and has broken ground on the East Harbour Transit Hub.
+Ford also expanded GO Transit services.
+In 2026, the government introduced the Building Homes and Improving Transportation Infrastructure Act, which seeks to do, among other things, "harmonize" transit fares across the Greater Toronto and Hamilton Area by requiring agencies to adopt a single unified fare structure.
+The legislation will also increase penalties for fare evaders.
+Ford had previously implemented changes called "One Fare", which makes transit riders only pay once when transferring between the TTC and GO Transit, Brampton Transit, Durham Region Transit, MiWay, and York Region Transit.
+In March 2026, it was announced that the municipal, provincial, and federal governments would fund the Waterfront East LRT project.